 The experts reported that Russian psychological norms are based on very strict criteria.
 Apart from these norms, however, factors that in the West are considered as being simple medical risks, will, in Russia, be labeled as illnesses:

 *Babies born to alcoholic parents or whose mothers suffered depression during pregnancy will be labelled encephalopathic and remain so until they come of age.
+(And then they are deemed cured?)

 *Orphans will be classed as being mentally deficient.